 Dried Buffalo Meat (Thit Say Khang Gai)

-Dried meat, especially buffalo, is an excellent cuisine every food lovers should note in their what to eat in Sapa list.
-The meat is cut off into 1 - 2 kg pieces, well dried and can be stored for months.
+Dried meat, especially buffalo, is an excellent cuisine every food lover should note in their what to eat in Sapa list.
+The meat is cut off into 1 – 2 kg pieces, well-dried, and can be stored for months.
 To make the dish, locals usually fry them with tomatoes or bamboo shoots which is tasty and delicious.

 Address: Tuoi Tre Restaurant – 5 Fansipan, Sapa

 Hours: 8 AM – 10:30 PM